Anova® Asphalt Rejuvenators: reversing the impact of aging on pavement.

 - Successfully used in pavements with up to 100% RAP usage

-- Has been shown to reduce required compaction temperature by as much as 20C in high RAP pavements
+- Functions as a compaction aid - reduce required compaction temperature by at least 40F, even in high RAP pavements

 - Does not negatively impact rutting resistance of rejuvenated RAP mixture

 - High flash point (in excess of 240°C/460°F) compared to petroleum-based bitumen rejuvenators, allowing safer handling without changing current processes